chitralekha18/audio-classification/README.md

 This repository is forked from the repository that contains the PyTorch code for the paper [Rethinking CNN Models for Audio Classification](https://arxiv.org/abs/2007.11154).

 ## Installation
-Install the packages to create the conda 'audioclassification' environment:
+Install the packages to create the conda 'audioclassification2' environment:
 ```
 conda env create -f requirements.yml
 conda activate audioclassification2